veo-labs/openveo-portal/docs/getting-started.md

 # Install a custom theme

-By default, OpenVeo Portal comes from a default theme.
+By default, OpenVeo Portal comes with a default theme.
 If this theme does not suite your graphical interface, you can customize OpenVeo Portal with your own theme and install it into **assets/themes**.

 # Launch the application